 Despite white other “ethical” jewelers may misleadingly claim, the answer is, not particularly.
 The bottom line is recycled gold as an eco-friendly proposition is just another form of greenwashing.

 We are poineers in ethical sourcing in North America and the only Fairtrade Gold jewelers in the USA.
-There are over 250 in the UK alone but here, the movement has not taken off.
+There are over 250 in the UK alone, but here, the movement has not taken off.
 If you want to know why, take a deep dive into my Ethical Sourcing Exposé.

 But the key point is this:

 Regardless of how much jewelry is recycled, gold mining will continue, particularly in the case of small-scale miners who live in impoverished exploited conditions.
+I explain why in this July 2020 feature article I wrote for Canada's top jewelry trade magazine.

 We have to do something for those impoverished small-scale miners—25 million of them.
 Fairtrade Gold gives them the best chance to live dignified lives, and reduces global mercury contamination.